thewtex/thesis/introduction/background_and_significance.rst

 material properties, and MMPs [Richardson2002,Richardson1989]_.
 For example, large lipid pools can cause mechanical stresses, but these stresses are much more significant when the pool is closer to the lumen [Lal2006,Bassiouny1997]_.
 D.L.
-Tang has created 2D and 3D fluid-structure interaction based finite element analysis using MRI and IVUS based morphology and composition information [Tang2008,Yang2009]_.
+Tang has created 2D and 3D fluid-structure interaction (FSI) based finite element analysis using MRI and IVUS based morphology and composition information [Tang2008,Yang2009]_.
 From this model, vulnerability is graded according to a computational plaque stress index based on the maximum principal stress [Tang2009]_.
 Tang's research has shown that plaque wall stress